Step-by-Step Guide for Aussie HVAC Tradies: Copper Brazing with MAPP Gas

 The Nitrogen Purge Technique (Crucial)

 If you want to braze like a pro, nitrogen purging is what separates a hack job from a system that stays clean long-term.
-Heating copper in the air causes internal oxidation (black scale).
-That scale flakes off, clogging TXVs, EEVs, and strainers.
+Heating copper in air causes internal oxidation — black scale forms on the inside wall.
+That scale flakes off and clogs TXVs, EEVs, and strainers downstream.

-You don’t want a roaring flow; you want a gentle "whisper" (a few litres per minute) just to displace the oxygen without cooling the joint or blowing out your flame.
+You don't want a roaring flow; you want a gentle "whisper" — a few litres per minute — just enough to displace the oxygen without cooling the joint or blowing out your flame.
 Hook up your nitrogen regulator, set a low flow, and braze as normal.
 Your compressors will thank you.

 Quality Inspection and Testing